-The film is based on the book from Everything, Everything author Nicole Yoom.
+The film is based on Everything, Everything author Nicole Yoom.
 If you are familiar with her work, you know the message will be laid and spread thick so even the dullest kid can pick it up — even the ridiculous plot twist you can see from the opening credits.
 Her second novel is a little more grounded (barely).

 Either way, The Sun is Also a Star is a vehicle for Grownish star Yara Shahidi.
 She carries the film on her shoulders with a natural talent and charisma of a movie star in the making.
-I’m sure, like many before her in this genre (Brie Larson, Haley Lu Richardson, Jennifer Lawrence, Shailene Woodley) she will have a solid film career ahead of her.
+I’m sure, like many before her in this genre (Brie Larson, Haley Lu Richardson, Jennifer Lawrence, Shailene Woodley), she will have a solid film career ahead of her.

 Overall, the Russo-Young’s adaption has its heart in the right place, wanting to explore DACA and immigration rights in a commercial film.
 Still, it spends far less thought on it and too much on cranking up the sticky-sweet romance that will surely give you a stomach ache.
 However, calling The Sun Is Also a Star romantic is like saying if ideals were a flamethrower, this film would only be playing with a Zippo.